annisasidi/ResBaz2018JulyPython/README.md

 # ResBaz2018JulyPython
 Python for Sociology notebooks for a Data Carpentry class, ResBaz, Dunedin, July 2018

+For practice: Hi, this is Annisa, trying to add some changes to your document.

 # To do list
 1. fix the math example in the first cell